pathornteng/hedera-relay-sample/README.md

 # Hedera-relay-sample

-This repositorhy contains a set of sample code that uses various type of libraries such as hashgraph sdk, web3, ethersjs, truffle, etc to interact with JSON RPC relay server of Hedera Network.
+This repository contains a set of sample code that uses various types of libraries such as hashgraph sdk, web3, ethersjs, truffle, etc to interact with JSON RPC relay server of Hedera Network.

 ## Setup & Install